 Mediterranean foods are spiced generously with herbs like rosemary, basil, coriander.

 Finally, fish and seafood are preferred over meat in a Mediterranean diet.
-Valuable omega-3 fatty acids and minerals like iodine and zinc promote brain functions, protect against inflammation and strengthen the immune syste
+Valuable omega-3 fatty acids and minerals like iodine and zinc promote brain functions, protect against inflammation and strengthen the immune system

-The Paleo diet is composed of unprocessed foods like vegetables, herbs, fish, seafood, eggs, fruit, mushrooms, nuts and even honey, doesn't include grain products and sugar.
+The Paleo diet is composed of unprocessed foods like vegetables, herbs, fish, seafood, eggs, fruit, mushrooms, nuts, and even honey which doesn't include grain products and sugar.

 It is based on the original diet of hunters and gatherers and focuses on fresh, natural food.